lukaskollmer/objc/docs/calling-methods.md

 # Calling methods

-When calling Objective-C methods, all you need to do is replace all colons in the selector with underscores.
+When calling Objective-C methods, all you need to do is replace the colons in the selector with underscores.

 For example, this Objective-C code: